-Irish-American soprano, Mary Claire Curran is a Baltimore, Maryland native based in New York City.
-This summer she covers Tosca with Opera Theatre of Connecticut.
+American lyric soprano, Mary Claire Curran is a Baltimore, Maryland native based in New York City.
+This summer she did a cover study of Tosca with Opera Theatre of Connecticut.
 Upcoming performances include singing on the Metropolitan Opera National Councils NYC season launch event, Opera Wilmington’s “Meet the Cast” event, and singing for Baltimore Catholic Charities' Christmas Fundraiser.

 Mary Claire Curran is a lyric soprano known for her charismatic stage presence and sparkling high notes.
 Praised as a “voluminous soprano” (South Florida Classical Review), Mary Claire is the winner of the 2017 Rohatyn Great Promise Award from the Metropolitan Opera National Council Auditions, Eastern Region.
 In the fall of 2017, she covered the roles Madeline Usher, Young Madeline, and Virginia Otis in the double bill of Gordon Getty’s Usher House and The Canterville Ghost with the Center for Contemporary Opera in conjunction with LA Opera.
 In addition, she was a 2017 grant recipient of the Anna Sosenko Assist Trust.
 She was a semi-finalist in the 2017 Annapolis Opera Vocal Competition, as well as in the Marcello Giordani International Voice Competition.